-The regulated profit of LNG terminal is calculated by adjusting the determined return on investment by income and expenses not attributable for the regulated activity in terms of regulation (which have an effect on financial results).
+The regulated profit of LNG terminal is calculated by adjusting the determined return on investment by income and expenses not attributable for the regulated activity in terms of regulation (which influence financial results).

 During the 1st regulatory period (2014-2019) a surplus has been calculated by NERC after the third and the fifth regulatory years.
-The surplus after third full regulatory year (2014-2017) has reduced the level of LNG terminal revenue of 2019 and surplus after fifth regulatory year (2014-2019) reduces the level of LNG terminal revenue of 2021.
-The identified surplus has reduced LNG terminal revenue of 2019 by EUR 787 thousand and revenue of 2021 by EUR 2,589 thousand.
+The surplus after third full regulatory year (2014-2017) has reduced the level of LNG terminal revenue for 2019 and surplus after fifth regulatory year (2014-2019) reduces the level of LNG terminal revenue for 2021.
+The identified surplus has reduced LNG terminal revenue for 2019 by EUR 787 thousand and revenue for 2021 by EUR 2,589 thousand.

-For the 2nd regulatory period (2020-2024) NERC will calculate the surplus of regulated profit after two periods (2020-2021) and will reduce the level of LNG terminal revenue of 2023.
-However, due to significant net excess income earned in 2020, the Company's LNG terminal revenue of 2022 has already been reduced by EUR 7,105 thousand.
+For the 2nd regulatory period (2020-2024) NERC has calculated the surplus of regulated profit after two periods (2020-2021) and has reduced the level of LNG terminal revenue for 2023 by EUR 568 thousand.
+Moreover, due to significant net excess income earned in 2020, the Company's LNG terminal revenue for 2022 has already been reduced by EUR 7,105 thousand.